Where to start reading Annie Ernaux?

 La femme gelée (1981)

 It’s a nice list to start reading the best of Annie Ernaux.
-You can access reading sheets for Une femme by joining the book club.
+And here’s the list of all Annie Enraux books in order.